 Having conducted formative research across the Arid and Semi-Arid Lands (ASAL) counties and Nairobi’s informal settlements, BBC Media Action analysed the WASH information needs, levels of knowledge and existing attitudes and barriers to the adoption of improved hygiene behaviours among the target audiences.

-BBC Media Action ‘mentors’ are working with seven partner radio stations to build their capacity to incorporate WASH content in their programming; for example, by holding a production workshop at which they received training in producing WASH Public Service Announcements (PSAs).
+BBC Media Action ‘mentors’ worked with seven partner radio stations to build their capacity to incorporate WASH content in their programming; for example, by holding a production workshop at which they received training in producing WASH Public Service Announcements (PSAs).
 The radio stations incorporate WASH content in their programming in the form of interviews, discussions, vox pops and news stories.

 The seven partner radio stations receive ‘on-site mentoring’, with BBC Media Action’s three Broadcast Mentors visiting partner stations as well as providing support remotely.

-In Wajir, SWIFT partner Oxfam has trained Community Health Volunteers to promote improved hygiene behaviours such as hand-washing.
+In Wajir, SWIFT partner Oxfam trained Community Health Volunteers to promote improved hygiene behaviours such as hand-washing.
 It has also supported School Health Clubs, and trained teachers in the ‘child-to-child’ approach, which facilitates children’s understanding of healthy behaviour and allows them to identify health priorities in a fun, challenging and interesting way.

 These include Community-Led Total Sanitation (CLTS), a process of mobilising communities to completely eliminate open defecation.
 The CLTS approach focuses on triggering a community’s desire for collective change, and providing support for it to build its own latrines (see ‘Increasing access to safe sanitation in Kenya‘).

-Concern has also trained community facilitators and partner staff in hygiene promotion activities, and provided information, education and communication materials to trigger debate around health and hygiene messages.
+Concern also trained community facilitators and partner staff in hygiene promotion activities, and provided information, education and communication materials to trigger debate around health and hygiene messages.

-And finally, Concern has improved the water infrastructure, by rehabilitating boreholes and installing hand-pumps and solar pumping systems.
+And finally, Concern improved the water infrastructure, by rehabilitating boreholes and installing hand-pumps and solar pumping systems.

-In Turkana, SWIFT partners Oxfam and Practical Action have improved the water infrastructure and increased access to safe water for remote rural communities.
-Work has included drilling and rehabilitating boreholes; laying pipelines; constructing water kiosks; installing tanks and solar pumping systems; constructing and rehabilitating shallow wells; and equipping boreholes with low-maintenance BluePumps.
+In Turkana, SWIFT partners Oxfam and Practical Action improved the water infrastructure and increased access to safe water for remote rural communities.
+Work included drilling and rehabilitating boreholes; laying pipelines; constructing water kiosks; installing tanks and solar pumping systems; constructing and rehabilitating shallow wells; and equipping boreholes with low-maintenance BluePumps.

-Both Oxfam and Practical Action have also implemented Community-Led Total Sanitation (CLTS) (see Marsabit, above), including providing support for the construction of household latrines (see ‘Sustainable Sanitation in Kenya‘).
+Both Oxfam and Practical Action also implemented Community-Led Total Sanitation (CLTS) (see Marsabit, above), including providing support for the construction of household latrines (see ‘Sustainable Sanitation in Kenya‘).

-In addition, Oxfam and Practical Action are working in collaboration with the Ministry of Public Health and Sanitation in Turkana to promote good hygiene behaviours.
-They have trained Community Health Volunteers to conduct home visits to promote behaviours such as hand-washing; supported School Health Clubs; and trained teachers in the ‘child-to-child’ approach, which facilitates children’s understanding of healthy behaviour and allows them to identify health priorities in a fun, challenging and interesting way.
+In addition, Oxfam and Practical Action worked in collaboration with the Ministry of Public Health and Sanitation in Turkana to promote good hygiene behaviours.
+They trained Community Health Volunteers to conduct home visits to promote behaviours such as hand-washing; supported School Health Clubs; and trained teachers in the ‘child-to-child’ approach, which facilitates children’s understanding of healthy behaviour and allows them to identify health priorities in a fun, challenging and interesting way.

 SWIFT has implemented a range of activities in Nairobi’s informal settlements.

-Another SWIFT partner, Sanergy, has installed Fresh Life Toilets in the informal settlement of Mukuru.
+Another SWIFT partner, Sanergy, installed Fresh Life Toilets in the informal settlement of Mukuru.
 These pre-fabricated toilets are made of high-quality materials that are easy to keep clean and maintain; have a small footprint that enables them to be installed close to homes; and include essential features such as hand-washing facilities.

-Sanergy has also installed Fresh Life Toilets in schools in Mukuru, and provided WASH training for teachers and ‘edutainment’ days for pupils in collaboration with WASH United (see ‘Sustainable Sanitation in Kenya‘).
+Sanergy also installed Fresh Life Toilets in schools in Mukuru, and provided WASH training for teachers and ‘edutainment’ days for pupils in collaboration with WASH United (see ‘Sustainable Sanitation in Kenya‘).